Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 The Meltdown condition lasts for 10 minutes but can end early under the following conditions:

-- **Recovery.** You regain at least half of your hit point maximum.
+- **Recovery.** You regain at least half of your Hit Point maximum.
 - **Being Calmed.** Spell such as *Calm Emotions* is cast on you, requiring the caster to make an Ability Check using its spellcasting ability.
 The DC is equal to the highest ability score you have between Intelligence, Wisdom, or Charisma.
 On success, **Meltdown** ends.
 - **Resting.** You finish a short or long rest.
 - **Healed.** The spell *Greater Restoration* spell is cast on you.